renovate-bot/zw/docs/gallery/collection/01_1_collection.md

 This way registration code is generated once every installation and update, to then be simply sourced without running `direnv`.

-The project is also available as a binary [Github releases](https://github.com/direnv/direnv/releases/).
+The project is also available as a binary [Github releases].
 This distribution can be installed by:

 ```shell
 zi from"gh-r" as"program" mv"direnv* -> direnv" \